arthurfiorette/axios-cache-interceptor/vitepress-docs/src/config.md

 The function that will be used to intercept the request before it is sent to the axios adapter.

-It is the main function of this library, as it is the brigde between the axios request and the cache.
+It is the main function of this library, as it is the bridge between the axios request and the cache.

 It wasn't meant to be changed, but if you need to, you can do it by passing a new function